ritvikshrivastava/mindmeld-hr-blueprint/custom_scripts/home_assistant.rst

 .. admonition:: Exercise

    Pick a convenient textual or graphical representation.
 Try to design as many user flows as you can.
 Always capture the entire dialogue from start to finish.
-Think of scenarios that differ from the examples above, such as: trying to control an appliance that does not exist in this house, asking for a five-day weather forecast, changing the instructions just given, and so on.
+Think of scenarios that differ from the examples above.

 .. _hr_assistant_model_hierarchy: